BCDevOps/aws-login/README.md

 make package-lambda
 ```

 2. Get credentials for target AWS account and apply to current shell.
+(Note: [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-xaccount) might be helpful if you want to use an IAM user from the master account + cross-account role.

 3. Execute Terraform against target account using `make':